sellout/haskerwaul/README.md

 ### [concat](https://github.com/conal/concat)

 The primary component of this is a compiler plugin for category-based rewriting.
 However, it needs a category hierarchy to perform the rewrites on, so it provides one of its own.
 The hierarchy is pretty small, restricts objects to kind `Type`, also has a single definition for products, coproducts, exponentials, etc., which reduces the flexibility a lot.
-Finally concat has some naming conventions (and hierarchy) that perhaps better serves Haskell programmers understanding the mechanism than modeling categorical concepts.
+Finally, concat has some naming conventions (and hierarchy) that perhaps better serves Haskell programmers understanding the mechanism than modeling categorical concepts.

 ### [HaskellForMaths](http://hackage.haskell.org/package/HaskellForMaths)